emanuelmoreno33/datamining/unit2/research/Readme.md

 The theme layer allows you to design with a particular visual identity using fonts, colors and other design elements.

 ![Grammar of Graphics](grammarofgraphics.png)

+# References
+Think About the Grammar of Graphics When Improving Your Graphs.
+(2020).
+Retrieved 9 November 2020, from https://medium.com/tdebeus/think-about-the-grammar-of-graphics-when-improving-your-graphs-18e3744d8d18